patrickenfuego/Chapterize-Audiobooks/README.md

 ### Machine Learning

 The script utilizes the `vosk-api` machine learning library which performs a speech-to-text conversion on the audiobook file, generating timestamps throughout which are stored in a srt (subrip) file.
 The file is then parsed, searching for phrases like "prologue", "chapter", and "epilogue", which are used as separators for the generated chapter files.

+### Models

+> **NOTE**: Downloading models requires the `requests` library

+The small United States English (`en-us`) machine learning model is already provided with this project.
+However, various other languages and model sizes are available to download directly from the script - it will unpack the archive for you, too, and no additional effort should be required.
+See [Supported Languages and Models](#supported-languages-and-models) for a comprehensive list.

+Models should be saved within the project's `model` directory as this is where the script looks for them.
+If you want to save multiple models or sizes, no problem - just don't change the name of the unpacked model archive as the script uses portions of it to determine which model to use based on the combination of arguments passed.

+If there is a model conflict, the script will perform a best effort guess to determine which one to use.
+If that fails, an error will be thrown.

 ### Metadata Parsing